dask/dask/docs/source/scheduling.rst

    import dask
    dask.config.set(scheduler='threads')  # overwrite default with threaded scheduler

-The threaded scheduler executes computations with a local ``multiprocessing.pool.ThreadPool``.
+The threaded scheduler executes computations with a local ``concurrent.futures.ThreadPoolExecutor``.
 It is lightweight and requires no setup.
 It introduces very little task overhead (around 50us per task) and, because everything occurs in the same process,